Big mouth, big appetite, big adventures!

 Rooftop Bar on Urbanspoon

-Reblogged from SUGAR & CLOTH:
+SUGAR & CLOTH

-What's better than cheese and crackers?
+What’s better than cheese and crackers?
 A good excuse to eat them.
-And that, my friends, is exactly what this super cute slate cheeseboard will give you-- All for under $5.
+And that, my friends, is exactly what this super cute slate cheeseboard will give you– All for under $5.

 1 | Slate tile (you can get free samples at tile & flooring stores)